spelunky-fyi/overlunky/docs/script-api.md

 - [`sol::no_constructor`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=sol::no_constructor)
 - [`nil override_level_files(array<string> levels)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=override_level_files) &PreLoadLevelFilesContext::override_level_files
 \
 Block all loading `.lvl` files and instead load the specified `.lvl` files.
 This includes `generic.lvl` so if you need it specify it here.
+All `.lvl` files are loaded relative to `Data/Levels`, but they can be completely custom `.lvl` files that ship with your mod so long as they are in said folder.
 Use at your own risk, some themes/levels expect a certain level file to be loaded.
 - [`nil add_level_files(array<string> levels)`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=add_level_files) &PreLoadLevelFilesContext::add_level_files
 \
 Load additional levels files other than the ones that would usually be loaded.
 Stacks with `override_level_files` if that was called first.
+All `.lvl` files are loaded relative to `Data/Levels`, but they can be completely custom `.lvl` files that ship with your mod so long as they are in said folder.
 ### `DoorCoords`
 - [`sol::no_constructor`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=sol::no_constructor)
 - [`float door1_x`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=door1_x) &DoorCoords::door1_x